gezilinll/pica-gpu/README.md

 - **Reduced CPU and memory usage**
   Avoids creating extra buffers by performing operations on the GPU.

+- **Simpler implementation**
+  Unlike Pica, pica-gpu does not need to handle complexities such as web workers; it only requires WebGL support.

 - **Simple API**
   Designed to be a drop-in alternative to Pica with a similar API surface.